Undisclosed client. NDA restricts use of the company name and logo.

 Graphic with kid shaking his/her head

 ABA practice management tools serve two very different user types: clinicians running therapy sessions and administrators handling scheduling, billing, and reporting.
 Designing for both in one product means constant tension between clinical depth and operational simplicity.
-This client had an initial SaaS product in place but the UX hadn't kept pace with the complexity of what the software was trying to do.
+This client had a SaaS product already built out, but the usability and asthetics were in need of a refresh.

 industry